-Mr. Nummedal with his legal and Mr. Skaar with his nautical background have both been active for many years as lecturers at the Norwegian Insurance Academy and through SMA Academy.
+With his nautical background, Bjørn Skaar has been active for many years as lecturer at the Norwegian Insurance Academy and through SMA Academy.

 The course is aimed at professionals working within the marine insurance industry; insurance companies, ship owners, insurance brokers and others with an interest to learn more about the Plan related to practical underwriting, claims and documentation.
 Participants should have some background from work with insurance related matters.

 This course may count with 16 teaching hours towards continuing professional training and development requirements found in Article 10 no. 2 of the EU Insurance Distribution Directive 2016/97 (‘IDD’).